• Art magazine

 The biblical story of Jesus, which soothes a storm (Matthew 8:23), serves as inspiration for the painting mentioned.
 In this dramatic scene, the waves are realistically shown against the boat.
 Each figure is painted down to the smallest detail - their fear is made clearly visible.

-Interestingly, only Jesus radiates calm; Even the disciple with a look at contact us is strikingly similar to the artist himself.
+Interestingly, only Jesus radiates calm; Even the disciple with eye contact with the viewer is strikingly similar to the artist himself.

 02 The last trip of the Téméraire (1839), by JMW Turner